benjaminran/leeps-challenge/README.md

 ## Overview

 This project is a web page written in HTML5, CSS, Javascript.
 It shows some of my programming ability, but is also largely a demonstration of my design sense.
 I tried to make the page user friendly with large, orgizational decisions intended to keep the page layout from being overwhelming.
-Also, on a smaller scale I did things like bind the spacebar to the start/pause button for convenience and hide the mathematical payoff function for users not interested in the complexities behind the demo.
-This is not the pinnacle of my programming ability, but I feel those touches are some of the most important to making this webpage objectively user-friendly.
+On a smaller scale I did things like bind the spacebar to the start/pause button for convenience and hide the mathematical payoff function for users not interested in the complexities behind the demo.
+This is not the pinnacle of my programming ability, but I feel these touches are some of the most important in making the webpage objectively user-friendly.

 ## Acknowledgements